Multiple choice generator

 How it works

-1. Visit https://ta.padlet.com/multiple-choice
+1. Visit https://ta.padlet.com/multiple-choice.

-4. Click the arrow to generate your multiple choice questions
+4. Click the arrow to generate your multiple choice questions.

 Prompts and examples

-Output 1: Multiple choice questions testing proper verb usage with singular and plural nouns using cartoon characters.
+Output: Multiple choice questions testing proper verb usage with singular and plural nouns using cartoon characters.
 Example questions include "SpongeBob ____ in the ocean" with options like "live," "lives," "living," and "lived."

-View this example.
+View this example here.

-Output 2: Multiple choice questions applying fraction division to real-world cooking scenarios.
+Output: Multiple choice questions applying fraction division to real-world cooking scenarios.
 Example questions include calculating flour quantities for half recipes and determining how many cookies can be made with given ingredients.

-View this example.
+View this example here.

 Best practices for prompting